-It’s not always recommended but as an end mastering, you might be hardly hard possible to edit all sounds that in total end up on Master Channel.
+It’s not always recommended, but as an end mastering, you might be hardly hard possible to edit all sounds that in total end up on Master Channel.
 So an edit just of frequencies that are in particular dense would be a signal of overpowered frequencies.
-So lowering these values would indeed be a good choice.
+Thus lowering these values would indeed be the right choice.

 Recommended for the kicks is as well to use Transient Compressor:

 The ATTACK is to add snap, or the first frequencies of a kick to be gained.

 The release is to add in more boom or solid hard feel at the end of the kick.

 Do you see the curved envelope?
 That is to add distortion to the higher frequencies and glue them together.
 Test that out on your track, and it can bring a miracle to your track or tracks.
 Gluing all the higher frequencies along with distorted frequencies.
 Just remember always to use the default preset of Maximus.
 Never use any of the presets in the directory.